 Get notified on the latest car news, reviews and videos

-Honda has revealed a picture of the Honda Urban EV’s interior ahead of the car’s launch at the Geneva motor show.
-Its smart design and heavy infotainment focus is the first concrete sign that the company’s new small car will target premium EVs such as the BMW i3 and the Mini Electric.
+The smart design and heavy infotainment focus of the Honda E is the first concrete sign that the company’s new small car will target premium EVs such as the BMW i3 and the Mini Electric.

 Undoubtedly the most eye-catching feature is the car’s full-length infotainment screen.
 The right-hand side appears to be a touchscreen that’s organised into tiles much like you’ll find in the latest BMWs, allowing Honda to bank relevant information neatly together.
 It means Honda may, finally, have grasped the concept of an intuitive infotainment screen.
 You can but hope…

-As we can see in the single picture provided by Honda, the system will provide information on navigation and the stereo, but also give detailed feedback on battery range and electrical recuperation.
+The system will provide information on navigation and the stereo, but also give detailed feedback on battery range and electrical recuperation.
 Meanwhile, the screen behind the steering wheel provides info on things like speed.
-Whether it’ll be able to transform into a huge sat-nav map, something Audis have been doing for years, isn’t confirmed here.

-Stick your eyes right in front of your screen and you’ll also spot smaller displays in both corners of the dashboard – they’ll be the monitors for the rear-facing cameras that you can see in the official exterior sketch below.
+Smaller displays in both corners of the dashboard will be the monitors for the rear-facing cameras that replace normal door mirrors.
 That’s another Audi trick first seen on the e-tron – whether they offer any real advantages over the conventional mirrors is debatable.
 But, hey, they look cool.

-The advantage of having a dashboard that’s mirrored on a Richer Sounds’ TV shop’s front window is that there’s space for that huge slab of wood than run across the top of the dashboard – making this one of the nicer interiors we’ve seen in a Honda recently.
-The look seems to have been borrowed from the Honda Civic of the ’70s, fitting the retro brief that’s proved so popular for Mini.
+The advantage of having a dashboard modelled on a Richer Sounds TV shop’s front window is that there’s space for that huge slab of wood than run across the top of the dashboard – making this one of the nicer interiors we’ve seen in a Honda recently.
+The look’s been borrowed from the Honda Civic of the 70s, fitting the retro brief that’s proved so popular for Mini.

-While the sketch below is the latest official pic we have seen of the exterior of the Honda Urban EV since the concept car was shown at the 2017 Frankfurt Motor Show, our spies have already spotted the car undergoing testing covered in heavy camouflage.Even plastered head to toe in a wrap, it’s clear a cutesy face and bubble shape will be central to the little Honda’s appeal.
+The Honda E was first unveiled as the Urban EV at the 2017 Frankfurt Motor Show, and the transition into a production model has kept much of the bold, retro look intact.
+The cutesy face and bubble shape will be central to the little Honda’s appeal, as will its minimalist, unfussy approach.
 What our pics also show is that the car will get pretty bezzled LED headlights and taillights that resemble the symbols you’d see on the diagram for an electrical circuit board.